Skip to main content

 Hydrophilic Catheters

-If your insurance policy does not cover closed system catheters (billed under HCPC code A4353), you may still be able to qualify for a hydrophilic catheter.
-Hydrophilic catheters either come pre-hydrated and ready to use or easily activated by an included sterile water packet.
+If your insurance policy does not cover closed system catheters (billed under HCPC code A4353), you may be able to qualify for a hydrophilic catheter.
+Hydrophilic catheters either come pre-hydrated and ready to use or are easily activated by an included sterile water packet.

 Once it’s ready to use, the catheter stays optimally lubricated and offers a smooth insertion.
 Hydrophilic catheters minimize urethral friction, which can also help reduce the risk of infection.
-Most hydrophilic catheters are no-touch catheters, thanks to included handling sleeves that keep your hands off of the catheter tube.
+Most hydrophilic catheters are no-touch catheters, thanks to included handling sleeves that keep your hands off the catheter tube.

-The popular GentleCath™ Glide, a no-touch hydrophilic catheter for both males and females, helps make cathing more comfortable.
-Also, its unique FeelClean™ technology reduces the mess left behind by alternate brands of hydrophilic catheters.
+The popular GentleCath Glide™, a no-touch hydrophilic catheter for both males and females, helps make cathing more comfortable.
+Its unique FeelClean Technology™ reduces the mess left behind by alternate brands of hydrophilic catheters.
+In addition, FeelClean Technology™ helps protect the delicate urethral tissue, which can ultimately help reduce the risk of UTIs.

 Most intermittent straight catheters aren’t no-touch catheters.
 However, some brands, such as MTG, offer a straight catheter with a guide sleeve to make catheterization touch-free.
-Also, some cathing techniques can reduce the risk of contamination from hands, such as wearing gloves and using antiseptic wipes.

 Where to Buy No-Touch Catheters